discord-net/Discord.Net/docs/guides/getting_started/installing.md

 ## Supported Platforms

-Discord.Net targets [.NET Standard] both 1.3 and 2.0; this also means that creating applications using the latest version of [.NET Core] is the most recommended.
+Discord.Net targets [.NET 5.0], but is also available on older versions, like [.NET Standard] and [.NET Core]; this still means that creating applications using the latest version of .NET (6.0) is most recommended.
 If you are bound by Windows-specific APIs or other limitations, you may also consider targeting [.NET Framework] 4.6.1 or higher.